JaHerbas/dsc-postgrad-repo-org-exercises/README.md

 Once you've added a `gitignore` to your repository, you can add/commit/push your changes to see how this affects both your local and remote repositories.

 ### Remove unnecessary files
 While tracking the steps you take to transform and clean data before modeling is important, GitHub is not the place to store those datasets.
 [GitHub has a firm limit on file size](https://help.github.com/en/github/managing-large-files/conditions-for-large-files) and it [takes extra work to remove large files](https://help.github.com/en/github/managing-large-files/removing-files-from-a-repositorys-history) from a repository if you commit them by mistake.
 It is best to store your data locally, and add your data folder (or specific data file types) to your `.gitignore` file.

-For this exercise, you will follow how the datafile is removed using [`git rm`](https://git-scm.com/docs/git-rm). `git rm` will remove a file both from the local directory **and** from your repository when you push.
+For this exercise, you can remove the data file and other unnecessary files from the example repository using [`git rm`](https://git-scm.com/docs/git-rm). `git rm` will remove a file both from the local directory **and** from your repository when you push.
 If you only use a `del` or ` rm` locally without using `git rm`, the file will still be stored remotely and be downloaded again with future `pull` commands.

-Please make sure you have local copies of all datasets before removing them!
+**Please make sure you have local copies of all datasets before removing them!**

 Syntax: